ModelOriented/kernelshap/cran-comments.md

-# kernelshap 0.4.1
+# kernelshap 0.5.0

-Dear CRAN
+Hello CRAN team

-This is a smallish update with a couple of performance improvements, and much more logical README examples.
+This update brings an efficient explainer for additive models.

 Michael